 As with most cultures, Chinese females are traditionally valued based on their appearance.
 It is so deeply ingrained as an unconscious expectation, that it influences how adults speak to young girls, which impacts how they derive their self-worth.

 When my parents moved to New York in 1969, only my father spoke English.
 Mom taught herself to speak English and ran multiple small businesses.
 She raised 2 daughters who grew up to be an oil trader and a tech strategist.
-In her 70s now, she practices tai chi daily and is cancer survivor.
+In her 70s now, she is a tai chi master and cancer survivor.

 But when she spoke to me, it was always about my appearance.
 “Please stop focusing on the way I look” I said.